MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 Imagine, we obtain tracking data from ARKit (x right, y up, z backward) and want to visualize it in a 3D rendering engine that uses an NED convention (x forward, y right, z down).
 I chose this conversion example, because all axes are different, making it easier to spot sign errors.

-This full exampled is visualized in the next figure and verbalized afterwards in 3 steps.
+The example is visualized end-to-end in the next figure and verbalized afterwards in 3 steps.

 ![Visualization of the idea and process of a rotation matrix conversion](rotation-conversion.png)